mustafalazzawe/csci3055u-project-template/README.md

   Every value in Rust is of a certain data type, which tells Rust what kind of data is being specified so it knows how to work with that data.

-  Rust is a *statically typed* language, which means that it must know the types of all variables at compile time.
-The compiler can usually infer what type we want to use based on the value and how we use it.

   *Scalar Types*

   - Signed Intergers: ```i8```, ```i16```, ```i32```, ```i64```, ```i128``` and ```isize```